 - Course programming includes two paid field-based internships

 - Successful graduates will be considered for positions with Duquesne Light.
 However, graduation does not guarantee employment.

 Upon graduation, students who excelled during the program and demonstrated the right skills and attitude will be considered for employment with Duquesne Light through its standard hiring practices.

 Potential careers upon completion include: Lineworker, Underground Splicer, Operations Center Dispatcher and Senior Operator.

 - Application via DLC website (duquesnelight.com/careers - Requisition ID 11727)

-- Wood Pole Tryout - Candidates who pass the CAST test will be invited to complete a 3-day (7 a.m. to 3:30 p.m.) tryout that includes basic tool identification, knot tying, pole climbing, and introduction to confined space.
+- Wood pole tryout - Candidates who pass the CAST test will be invited to complete a three-day (7 a.m. to 3:30 p.m.) tryout that includes basic tool identification, knot tying, pole climbing, and introduction to confined space.

 - Interview - Finalists for the program will interview as the last step in the process.

 - Program participants are required to apply for admission to CCAC.
 Early application is encouraged to avoid delays in paperwork.
 The online form can be found at https://www.ccac.edu/Apply/